alexiscodes21/alexiscodes21/README.md

 <h2 align="left">💁🏽‍♀️ More About Me</h2>

-- 🔭 I’m currently working on the **Google Cybersecurity certificate**
+- 🔭 I’m currently working on the **Google Cybersecurity Professional certificate**

 - 👯 I’m looking to collaborate on **any software development projects**